smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/old-method.md

 ## Using Numeric Compression with Database Values

-Note that both examples in the model CL program also illustrate how to, optionally, engage \"numeric compression\" whenever a numeric value is retrieved from a database file or a data area.
+Note that both examples in the model CL program also illustrate how to, optionally, engage "numeric compression" whenever a numeric value is retrieved from a database file or a data area.
 Numeric compression removes all characters except the digits.
 The Dynamic Variable formatting rules for numeric data can then be applied to the fetched